 Comparative and transnational approaches; topics vary.

-Role of Latino/a popular culture as a site of contemporary social practice and cultural politics in both local and global contexts; specific attention to notions of citizenship, identity, and culture.
+Role of Latina/o/x popular culture as a site of contemporary social practice and cultural politics in both local and global contexts; specific attention to notions of citizenship, identity, and culture.
 Taught in English.
-Requirements: either one literature or culture course taught in Spanish numbered SPAN:3200 or above, or LATS:2280 or SPAN:2280 or HIST:2280.
-Same as SPAN:4820.
+Same as AMST:4800, SPAN:4820.

-Independent work under the supervision of Latina/o studies faculty.
+Independent work under the supervision of Latina/o/x studies faculty.